Our Reading Strategy

 Reading Across the Year Groups

-In Key Stage Two, the progress made in Key Stage One is built upon.
+In KS2, the progress made in Key Stage One is built upon.
 The focus is on developing higher order reading skills such as inference and deduction and the ability to read texts critically.
 Where necessary, specific phonic support is used to develop pupil’s reading skills through the use of interventions.
 Reading skills are taught through regular shared reading, individual reading with an adult, school library sessions timetabled weekly, home-school reading of reading scheme and chosen library books.
 Pupils are encouraged to choose books which they are interested in and this helps promote reading for pleasure.

 - Pupils learn to read easily and fluently through daily phonics in Early Years and Key Stage One, regular reading to adults in school, reading partners and incentives to read at home.